Alan R. Moon: Career

 Moon has worked as a game designer for Avalon Hill, Parker Brothers, and Ravensburger F.X.
 Schmid USA.
 His first published game was Black Spy (Avalon Hill, 1981), inspired by the classic card game, Hearts.
 But his first game that got him attention was Airlines, published by the German company Abacus in 1990.
-He started his own publishing company, White Wind in 1990 and ran it until 1997.
+He started his own publishing company, White Wind, in 1990 and ran it until 1997.
 He now publishes his games through other companies, such as Ravensburger and Days of Wonder.

 Since 2000, Moon has been a full-time freelance game designer, with dozens of games to his credit.
-Moon has won the Spiel des Jahres award twice, for Elfenland in 1998 and for Ticket to Ride in 2004; Ticket to Ride has won almost two dozen other awards worldwide.
+Moon has won the Spiel des Jahres (Game of the Year) award twice, for Elfenland in 1998 and for Ticket to Ride in 2004.
+Ticket to Ride has won almost two dozen other awards worldwide.

 Selected list of games

 a full list is available from Moon's website in the external links section.